Higher Electric Bills Are On the Way

-Last week, Eversource, the primary supplier of electricity in Eastern Massachusetts and the SouthCoast filed a 25% rate increase with state regulators.
+Eversource, the primary supplier of electricity in Eastern Massachusetts and the SouthCoast has filed a 25% rate increase with state regulators.
 The rate increase is not official yet, but an email from the company has been sent to notify customers that the approval is likely.
-Meaning that if you have Eversource you can expect to pay more for your light bill in 2022.
+Meaning that if you have Eversource you can expect to pay more for your electric bill in 2022.

-Unfortunately, this is the reality of continuing to source your electricity from large utilities companies.
+Unfortunately, this is the reality of continuing to source electricity from large utilities companies.
 As demand increases so will the rates.
-Throughout your lifetime as a homeowner these increases add up to thousands of additional dollars you pay for the same service.
+Throughout your lifetime as a homeowner, these increases add up to thousands of additional dollars you’ll be paying for the same service.
 This cycle is continuous and inevitable as long as you rely on Eversource and National Grid for your electricity.

-Homeowners will continue to have power but feel powerless as they continue to ask “Why is my electric bill so high?” for the rest of their lives.
+Homeowners will continue to have power, but feel powerless as they ask, “Why is my electric bill so high?” for the rest of their lives.

-Interested in seeing if your home is a fit for solar and ending your cycle of endless rate hikes give us a call or start your free home solar quote!
+Interested in seeing if your home is a fit for solar and ending your cycle of endless rate hikes give us a call, (508) 717-3820.

 Originally reported by WBSM